Read on lumigo blog

 I think there is still value in having end-to-end tests for business-critical execution paths.
 This is to ensure that all the individual states do indeed function together as a unit.

 In a state machine, data flows from one state to the next.
-You need to make sure that if you change the output from Task #1
+You need to make sure that if you change the output from Task #1 (see below) then you also change the conditions in Choice #2.

-It’s easy to break the contract between Task #1
+It’s easy to break the contract between Task #1 and Choice #2 when you’re testing them separately.

 This is similar to the kind of integration problems that you often face in a microservices environment.
 In the context of a state machine, end-to-end tests can help you catch these “integration” problems early.